terjekol/ChuckNorrisFacts/ChuckNorrisFacts/ChuckNorrisFacts/article/article.md

 If you want to run the Android or iOS versions, you must right-click the project you want and then select __Set as StartUp Project__.

-Let's build a user interface for getting facts.
-Right click the project __ChuckNorrisFacts__, select __Add__ and then __New Item...___.
+Let's build a user interface for getting Chuck Norris facts!
+Right click the project __ChuckNorrisFacts__, select __Add__ and then __New Item...__.
 Select __Xamarin.Forms__ to the left and __Content View__ in the middle, and enter "FactsView" in the Name-field:

 ![](img/new_item.png)

-Click __Add__, and a two new files will be created.
-FactsView.xaml is the view part of the component, declaring which components are included and their visual appearence, including layout.
-FactsView.xaml.cs is for C# and is called the code behind file.
+Click __Add__, and two new files will be created. `FactsView.xaml` is the view part of the component, declaring which components are included and their visual appearance, including layout. `FactsView.xaml.cs` is for C# and is called the _code behind file_.

 Change the file's content to this: